Last updated 2024-05-21

 One of my few long-standing ambitions in flying was to cross the Atlantic as pilot.
 I had visions of removed seats, ferry tanks and wearing a lifejacket in the pilot seat during a 20-hour crossing.
 In early 2010, I had the opportunity to ferry a Gulfstream III (N554HD, now ZS-VIP) across the Atlantic.
 I flew as co-pilot while we made our way home in leisurely fashion—four legs over three days.
 Somehow, flying a powerful bizjet across the ocean in five hours is so much more civilised...

 I subsequently had an equally exciting opportunity to ferry a Gulfstream II to a boneyard in California.
-It's a long way (over 16 000 km!).
+It's a long way (around 16 000 km!).
 I stayed in California for less than eight hours, immediately returing to South Africa on airlines.
 Over 30 hours in the seat over four days and transiting nine time zones each way left me so stiff that I was barely able to walk.
 It wasn't good timing.
 Two days after returning, I had to run a marathon to qualify for the Comrades ultramarathon.
-Suffice to sat that it was an exciting but tough week...
+Suffice to say that it was an exciting but tough week...

-The most spectacular trip was also in a Gulfstream, crossing Africa at night and flying the entire length of the Nile valley in crystal clear conditions.
+My most spectacular trip was also in a Gulfstream, crossing Africa at night and flying the entire length of the Nile valley in crystal clear conditions.
 We then crossed the Mediterranean into Turkey, then to Algeria, before returning home.
 This trip literally drove me to poetry.
 I'd always wanted to write a classic Shakesperean sonnet, and here I finally had my inspiration!

 My greatest flying adventure happened in 2015, when I had the opportunity to drive a 1944 Grumman G21 Goose in Alaska.
 The story was published in World Airnews, October 2015.
-Before this flight, I spent some time in Florida getting my multi-engine seaplane and helicopter ratings.
+Before this flight, I spent some time in Florida getting my FAA multi-engine seaplane and helicopter ratings.
 Afterwards, I made the pilgrimage to the world's largest airshow at Oshkosh.
 The highlight was the Apollo 13 reunion, with Jim Lovell and Fred Haise on stage with two of the mission controllers from that monumental mission.

 In 2017, long-time buddy Louw van Zyl talked me into some gliding.
 For the first time, I've been able to do some recreational flying, with no objective but to enjoy the experience and learn.
 I've learned a lot, but I'm probably still the slowest pilot in the universe.
 It's amazing to me how one can stay up for many hours, burning no fuel and making almost no noise.
 With the glider in trim, the experience is completely effortless, and I can sit and look out across the countryside, sporting an insane grin.
 You can see a few of my flights here.
 I'm hoping the collection will grow.
 In the mean time, you can read about my most exciting glider flight.
 I stayed up for over six hours, having burned less than two litres of fuel to get airborne.